Recruitment & Staffing

 If they hesitate, probe deeper.
 Ask them to list the three things that are pushing them to leave.
 Write those reasons down.
 Get them to confirm them on email as part of your candidate notes.
 “Just to make sure I’m representing your situation accurately to the client: you mentioned that the lack of career progression, the return-to-office policy, and the leadership turnover are the main factors driving your decision.
 Is that right?”

 Now, when the counteroffer lands on day four, you have something powerful: the candidate’s own words.
 “Sarah, I understand the counter is tempting.
-But when we spoke three weeks ago, you told me the three things driving you to leave were X, Y, and Z. Has the counter addressed any of those?”
+But when we spoke three weeks ago, you said the three things driving you to leave were X, Y, and Z. Has the counter addressed any of those?”
 In almost every case, the counteroffer addresses only salary — and the candidate already told you that salary wasn’t the primary issue.

 Pro Tip